Rose Jang: Ambassador career

 Jang is currently working on a project that will allow her to promote Korean culture globally.
-As an official Ambassador for Korean Tourism (the only female vocalist to hold this position), she plans to adapt traditional folk songs for English listeners.
+As an official Ambassador for Korean Tourism, she plans to adapt traditional folk songs for English listeners.
 She then plans to perform traditional Korean folk songs in English at concert halls around the world.
 On February 24, 2010, she debuted these rearranged Korean folk songs at the Seoul Arts Center.

-She has also performed during the 2010 South Africa World Cup in Johannesburg in front many of the world's top FIFA presidents.
-In addition, she has performed for many FIFA events and has even been praised by FIFA chairman, Sepp Blatter and FIFA Vice President, Mong Joon Jung.
-During the 2010 World Cup in South Africa, Jang performed in Johannesburg for six of the top twenty four representatives of FIFA in order to promote the bidding for the World Cup to take place in Korea in the year 2022 in which she performed solo alongside world-renowned soprano Sumi Jo.
+She has also performed during the 2010 South Africa World Cup in Johannesburg.
+During the 2010 World Cup in South Africa, Jang performed in Johannesburg for six of the top twenty four representatives of FIFA in order to promote the bidding for the World Cup to take place in Korea in the year 2022 in which she performed solo alongside soprano Sumi Jo.
 She has also performed at the World Cup in 2006 as well as many friendly and World Cup qualifying games.

-Jang has performed for world leaders including the president of Turkmenistan and the secretary general of the United Nations, Ban Ki-moon.
-In addition, Jang often performed musical pieces at events for the former South Korean president Lee Myung-bak.

 Jang has performed with autistic children for her solo concerts and many of her solo concerts are in conjunction with South Korea's largest autistic foundation "Eden Welfare Foundation".
-She has performed with clarinet player Woojin Kim for 2 of her Seoul Art Center concerts.
+She has performed with clarinet player Woojin Kim for two of her Seoul Art Center concerts.